The 505 Awards

 This award recognizes a current or former public official or public employee who has served as a committed supporter of economic development efforts over a period of at least three years.

-The public official may be elected or appointed and may serve at the municipal, county or state level in a paid or unpaid role.
+The public official may be elected or appointed and may serve at the municipal, county, state, or federal level in a paid or unpaid role.

-The public employee may work for a municipal, county or state agency or department.
+The public employee may work for a municipal, county, state or federal agency or department.

 The nomination profile must provide specific examples of ways the individual supported economic development, such as by introducing legislation, partnering with private economic development organizations, participating in successful recruitment or expansion projects, or advocating for economic development programs.